Updated April 14, 2026

 Used well, heading can tighten a loose shrub, encourage branching on young plants, and shape stems that have run too long.
 It is common on shrubs, trained plants, and other situations where shortening selected stems improves balance.
 When the cut is made just above an outward-facing bud, the next shoot usually grows away from the center, which helps shape without trapping too much growth inside.

-According to Missouri Extension, heading means cutting a branch back to a healthy bud, leaving a cut close to a bud from which new growth develops.
-Missouri also notes that good pruning often uses both heading and thinning together, which matters because heading alone can quickly create a dense shell of new shoots if it is repeated across the whole plant.
+Heading means cutting a branch back to a healthy bud, leaving a cut close to the bud where new growth develops.
+Good pruning often uses both heading and thinning together because heading alone can quickly create a dense shell of new shoots if it is repeated across the whole plant.

 Heading also has a strict limit on mature trees.
 Cutting back large limbs to arbitrary points or to undersized laterals pushes sprouty regrowth and weak attachment.
 That is why heading cuts on trees need more restraint than heading cuts on smaller shrubs and perennials.
 If the retained side branch is too small to carry the cut stem, the result behaves more like stub pruning than deliberate structure work.